-2-In the proximal tubule:
+In the proximal tubule:

-a- H+ is secreted from the cells into the lumen in exchange with filtered Na+ using Na+ - H+ antiport protein b-The secreted H+ combine with filtered HCO3 forming H2CO3 that dissociates in the lumen into CO2 + H2O.

-c- CO2 diffuse to the tubular cells and combine with H2O to form H2CO3 that dissociate into H+ and HCO3- d- The HCO3 in the tubular cell is transported out of the cell on basolateral side by HCO3- - Na + symport protein.

-Net result.
-Filtered Na+ and HCO3 are reabsorbed H+ is secreted.
+- ✤ Hydrogen ion secretion and bicarbonate Reabsorption. - The proximal tubule is responsible for Reabsorption of most of the HCO3- that enters the nephron at the glomerulus. - ✤ Mechanism: - a- H+ is secreted from the cells into the lumen in exchange with filtered Na+ using Na+ - H+ antiport protein - b- b-The secreted H+ combine with filtered HCO3 forming H2CO3 that dissociates in the lumen into CO2 + H2O. - c- c- CO2 diffuse to the tubular cells and combine with H2O to form H2CO3 that dissociate into H+ and HCO3- - d- d- The HCO3 in the tubular cell is transported out of the cell on basolateral side by HCO3- Na + symport protein. - ♦ Net result: Filtered Na+ and HCO3 are reabsorbed H+ is secreted.

-Figure (23): H+ secretion and HCO3- reabsorbtion in PCT.
+Figure: H+ secretion and HCO3reabsorption in PCT.

-3-In distal tubule:
+In distal tubule:

-The distal nephron (distal tubule and collecting duct) plays a significant role in fine regulation of acid - base balance.

-It contain two types of intercalated cells.

-In acidosis ,type (A) intercalated cells secrete H+ and reabsorb bicarbonate.

-In alkalosis type (B) intercalated cells secrete HCO3 and reabsorb H+ $\,$

-Intercalated cells are characterized by high concentration of carbonic anhydrase in their cytoplasm ,this enzyme allows them to convert large amounts of CO2 into H+ and HCO3-
+- The distal nephron (distal tubule and collecting duct) plays a significant role in fine regulation of acid base balance. - ✤ It contains two types of intercalated cells. - ▶ In acidosis, type (A) intercalated cells secrete H+ and reabsorb bicarbonate. - > In alkalosis type (B) intercalated cells secrete HCO3 and reabsorb H+ - Intercalated cells are characterized by high concentration of carbonic anhydrase in their cytoplasm, this enzyme allows them to convert large amounts of CO2 into H+ and HCO3- a- H+ - ATPase b- H+ / K+ ATPase

-The H+ is pumped out of the intercalated cells by H+ - ATPase or ATPase that exchanges H+ for K+ $\,$

-The HCO3 leaves the cell by means of HCO3 - CL- antiport exchanger
+- ✤ The H+ is pumped out of the intercalated cells by H+ ATPase or ATPase that exchanges H+ for K+ - ✤ The HCO3 leaves the cell by means of HCO3 CL- antiport exchanger

-The next Figure shows how type A intercalated cell works in times of acidosis secreting H+ and reabsorbing HCO3 by a process similar to H+ secretion in proximal convoluted tubules except for specific H+ transporters in distal nephron which are
+The next Figure shows how type A intercalated cell works in times of acidosis secreting H+ and reabsorbing HCO3 by a process similar to H^+ secretion in proximal convoluted tubules except for specific H^+ transporters in distal nephron which are